-What is a Housing Plan?
+What is a housing plan?

-A Housing Plan is a document that is prepared by your support coordinator to help the NDIS understand your housing needs.
+A housing plan is a document that is prepared by your support coordinator to help the NDIS understand your housing needs.
 It will bring together information about:

-- You, your goals and hopes for the future - Your work, hobbies and community involvement - Your housing history, current housing arrangements and your search for mainstream housing - Your disability, your assessed support needs and a support plan recommended by an allied health professional - Your assessed housing needs including, if appropriate, a recommendation for specialist disability accommodation (SDA) - A Life Transition Plan, which explains the supports you'll need to successfully move into your new housing - If you are considering moving to a more independent housing situation, a Skill Development Plan, which explains the steps you'll take to get ready for living more independently
+- You, your goals and hopes for the future - Your work, hobbies and community involvement - Your housing history, current housing arrangements and your search for mainstream housing - Your disability, your assessed support needs and a support plan recommended by an allied health professional - Your assessed housing needs including, if appropriate, a recommendation for SDA - A life transition plan, which explains the supports you'll need to successfully move into your new housing - If you are considering moving to a more independent housing situation, a skill development plan, which explains the steps you'll take to get ready for living more independently

-The information provided by you and your allied health assessments in your Housing Plan will help the NDIS make a decision about your reasonable and necessary requirement for:
+The information provided by you and your allied health assessments in your housing plan will help the NDIS make a decision about your reasonable and necessary requirement for:

 - Capacity building supports

 - Person-to-person supports

 - Assistance with daily living

 - Tenancy supports

 - Assistive technology supports

 - Home modifications

+- Specialist housing design features that would support you to reach your goals and maximise your independence, including SDA payments - for information on SDA payments, see our separate guide: summerfoundation.org.au/sda-payments-guide

-How to prepare your Housing Plan
+How to prepare your housing plan

-When finished, your Housing Plan should include all the information that has helped you to find mainstream housing, or that the NDIS needs to determine your eligibility for specialist disability accommodation (SDA).
+When finished, your housing plan should include all the information that has helped you to find mainstream housing, or that the NDIS needs to determine your eligibility for SDA.

-We are developing resources to help you and your support coordinator prepare your Housing Plan:
+We are developing resources to help you and your support coordinator prepare your housing plan:

-- My Housing Preferences, where you can record important information about your housing preferences summerfoundation.org.au/my-housing-preferences (the information you include in this document will also be useful for you when you're applying for a housing vacancy). - SDA Housing Plan Guide and Template summerfoundation.org.au/resources/ how-to-write-a-housing-plan/ - A guide to Allied Health Assessments
+- My housing preferences, where you can record important information about your housing preferences: summerfoundation.org.au/my-housing-preferences (the information you include in this document will also be useful for you when you're applying for a housing vacancy). - SDA Housing Plan Guide and Template: summerfoundation.org.au/resources/ how-to-write-a-housing-plan/ - A guide to allied health assessments: summerfoundation.org.au/resources/ allied-health-housing-assessments-guide/